rakudo/star/README.md

 If you happen to find any bugs, please refer to the **Bugs, Feedback and Patches** section later on in this document to find out how you can get help.

-### FreeBSD

-The following command will install the (binary) packages that are required to install Rakudo Star on FreeBSD.

-    pkg install bash gcc perl5

 ## Advanced usage

 This section is intended for maintainers of the Rakudo Star distribution.